diegargon/monnet/README.md

 ## Ansible Support

-Ansible support its testing feature
+Ansible support its a testing feature

 # Install ansible